Order of Charity

 and to American social reformer Ellen Martin Henrotin (1893).

-The badge consists of a five pointed star in gold and crimson enamel, with a central gold medallion bearing the Sultan's cypher, surrounded by a green enamelled band with the words "Humanity, Assistance, Patriotism" in Turkish.
+The badge consists of a five pointed star in gold and crimson enamel, with a central gold medallion bearing the Sultan's cypher, surrounded by a green enamelled band with the words "Humanity, Assistance, Patriotism" in Ottoman Turkish.
 The star rests upon a circular wreath enamelled green with crimson berries, the whole mounted on another star with radiant points.
 The decoration is hung from a star and crescent suspension, enamelled red.
 The order had three classes, with the highest class mounted with diamonds and other precious stones.